Hermitter/setfont/.github/ISSUE_TEMPLATE/app.md

 Full name: YourApp

 <!--
+This value is read by `setfont` to determine what app to target.

 Be sure that `yourapp` does not conflict with an existing app!
+However some values like `terminal` are exempt because the name exists on multiple platforms.
 -->
 Argument value: `yourapp`